-On 13th June a small gathering of local residents witnessed the reinterment of three Roman cremation urns revealed during construction of a new surgery for the Mortimer Medical Practice, Leintwardine.
+Local people were invited to witness the reinterment of three Roman cremation urns revealed during construction of a new surgery for the Mortimer Medical Practice, Leintwardine.

 These included the remains of a 25-40 year old adult and may have formed part of a larger roadside cemetery on the outskirts of the small Roman town known as Bravonium.